cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 She didn't respond to him.

 "Let's get out of here," she thought.
-The chat window plingte.
+The chat window pinged.

 Mohammed: "Mari!
 Watch your step!
 A traffic block is still active, and it's about to close."

 Traffic blocks were designed to disable data lines when more data flowed than usual.
 And that was the case now.
-Marlene thought she had disabled them all, but apparently there was one left.
+Marlene thought she had disabled them all, but apparently, there was one left.

 Marlene: "How much?"

 Mohammed: "5 maybe 6 megabytes."

 Marlene: "Shiiiit.
-I need a terabayte, a million megabytes.
+I need a terabyte, a million megabytes.
 I have the file here.
-Give me room.
+Give me room for it.
 Can't you turn the lock off?"

 Mohammed: "No chance.
 I've tried everything."

 Marlene: "Do it!
 Mohammed.
 Magic!
 Let's go!
 Let's go!
 Let's go!
-Let's go! …“
+Let's go! … "

 Mohammed: "I can't.
 I can't reach it."